Efficient Cross-Validation for Sparse Linear Regression: Optimizing the Cross-Validation Loss

 \section{Optimizing the Cross-Validation Loss}

-In this section, we present an efficient coordinate descent scheme that identifies (approximately) optimal hyperparameters $(\gamma, \tau)$ with respect to the metric:
+In this section, we present an efficient alternating minimization scheme that identifies (approximately) optimal hyperparameters $(\gamma, \tau)$ with respect to the {$k$-fold cross-validation error as previously defined in \eqref{prob:upperlevelofv_validation}, \eqref{eqn:crossValError}:}

 by iteratively minimizing $\tau$ and $\gamma$.
-In the tradition of coordinate descent schemes, with initialization $\tau_0, \gamma_0$, we repeatedly solve the following two optimization problems:
+Specifically, with initialization $\tau_0, \gamma_0$, we repeatedly solve the following two optimization problems:

-until we either detect a cycle or converge to a locally optimal solution.
-To develop this scheme, in Section \ref{ssec:parametric} we propose an efficient technique for solving Problem {\eqref{prob:cyclic2a}}, and in Section \ref{ssec:parametric2} we propose an efficient technique for (approximately) solving Problem {\eqref{prob:cyclic2b}}.
-Accordingly, our scheme could also be used to identify an optimal choice of $\gamma$ if $\tau$ is already known, e.g., in a context where regulatory constraints specify the number of features that may be included in a model.
+until we either detect a cycle, converge to a locally optimal solution { to \eqref{prob:cyclic1}, or exceed a user-imposed limit on the number of iterations for this alternating minimization procedure}.
+To develop this scheme, in Section \ref{ssec:parametric} we propose an efficient technique for solving Problem {\eqref{prob:cyclic2a}} {(Algorithm \ref{alg:parametricK})}, and in Section \ref{ssec:parametric2} we propose an efficient technique for (approximately) solving Problem {\eqref{prob:cyclic2b}}. {Our overall scheme alternates between solving the two minimization problems.} Accordingly, our scheme could also be used to identify a {locally} optimal choice of $\gamma$ if $\tau$ is already known, e.g., in a context where regulatory constraints specify the number of features that may be included in a model.

 Our overall approach is motivated by three key observations.
-First, we design a method that obtains local, rather than global, minima, because $h$ is a highly non-convex function and even evaluating $h$ requires solving $n$ MIOs, which suggests that global minima of $h$ may not be attainable in a practical amount of time at scale.
-Second, we use coordinate descent to seek local minima because if either $\tau$ or $\gamma$ is fixed, it is possible to efficiently optimize the remaining hyperparameter with respect to $h$ by leveraging the convex relaxations developed in the previous section.
-Third, we should expect our coordinate descent scheme to perform well in practice, because similar schemes are highly effective in other machine learning contexts, e.g., solving certain matrix completion problems in polynomial time \citep{mazumder2011sparsenet, cifuentes2022polynomial}.
+First, we design a method that obtains local, rather than global, minima, because $h$ is a highly non-convex function and even evaluating $h$ requires solving {$k$} MIOs, which suggests that global minima of $h$ may not be attainable in a practical amount of time at scale.
+Second, we use alternating minimization to seek local minima because if either $\tau$ or $\gamma$ is fixed, it is possible to efficiently optimize the remaining hyperparameter with respect to $h$ by leveraging the convex relaxations developed in the previous section.
+Third, we should expect our alternating minimization scheme to perform well in practice, because similar schemes are highly effective in other machine learning contexts, e.g., solving certain matrix completion problems in polynomial time \citep{mazumder2011sparsenet, cifuentes2022polynomial}.